gasparrini/2017_lopezbernal_IJE_codedata/README.md

-### Updated code from Lopez Bernal et al, IJE 2016
+### Updated R and Stata and data code from Lopez Bernal IJE 2016

 --------------------------------------------------------------------------------